Asystole-2/Thermo-Track/README.md

 environmental data (temperature, humidity, occupancy) combined with local weather forecasts to provide intelligent HVAC recommendations.
-It uses Google's Gemini AI to generate context-aware suggestions for optimal comfort and energy efficiency.
+It uses Googles Gemini AI to generate context-aware suggestions for optimal comfort and energy efficiency.